 Inventory consists primarily of proprietary perinatal-based tissue membrane and flowable allografts produced by BioStem Life Science.
-And bulk and repackaged active pharmaceutical ingredients.

 The Company determines the cost of inventory using the standard-cost method, which approximates actual cost based on a first-in, first-out method or market value.
 Life Science costs includes consumables.
 All other costs, including labor and administrative expensed are expensed as incurred.